xaviervalarino/figma-substitute/README.md

 ## TODO

-- [x] Find all nodes on page if no nodes is selected
+- [x] Find all text on page if nothing is selected
-- [x] If no nodes are selected, find only nodes that are selected if
+- [x] When there is a selection, only find text inside that area
+- [x] Add edit text functionality
 - [ ] Add `figma.ui` library for the plugin front-end
 - [ ] Add find/replace functionality
   - [ ] Add UI form for find/replace